diazgilberto/db-modeling-design-final-project/README.md

 Zhulin
 Langley

-10. List all the courses and grades for a student by the name Tammy Jones.
+j.
+List all the courses and grades for a student by the name Tammy Jones.
 Tammy doesn't remember her ID.
 She also doesn't remember all the courses she took.
 ```sql
 SELECT C.COURSE_NAME, E.GRADE, S.S_ID
 FROM COURSE AS C, ENROLLMENT AS E, STUDENT AS S, COURSE_SECTION AS CS